Collines/launcherv3/README.md

 # launcherv3
 C# Window Form Launcher V3

-Please relad the copyright bellow if you want to use this launcher's code for your project, you may have to change all images and do not use these.
+Please relad the copyright bellow if you want to use this launcher's code for your project and you may only have to change the images in order to use it.
+Free of use, do not sell, this is prohibited.

 ![Launcher Screenshot](launcher_screenshot.jpg)